A prayer for Kollen -audience and Oslo Municipality:

 Help us keep Marka clean and safe!

-"Kollen"-Every year, visitors spend more than NOK 120 million in Oslo's shops, hotels and nightlife.
-But enormous amounts of rubbish are also left in Marka.
-Holmenkollen Skifestival has so far picked up the bill for clean-up and public safety.
-It is up to NOK 1.5 million - money that should have gone to skiing.
-We make a loud plea for the public and the municipality to pick up the bill.
+Kollen -Visitors leave over 120 million kroner in Oslo's shops, hotels and nightlife every year.
+But they also leave enormous amounts of trash in Marka.
+Holmenkollen Skifestival has so far picked up the bill for cleanup and public safety.
+It amounts to up to 1.5 million kroner – money that should have gone to skiing.
+We pray loudly that the public and the municipality will join in and pick up the bill.

 Support Holmenkollen's MarkaVipps campaign - vipp number #907358.

-This year's big festival for Oslo and sports Norway is approaching, when the world's skiing elite return to Holmenkollen.
-The World Cup races in Holmenkollen attract thousands of tourists to Oslo every year, and the TV pictures from Marka go around the world.
-For over 130 years, the ski races in "Kollen" have created joy and excitement for both spectators and athletes, and the event can safely be considered part of Norway's cultural heritage.
+The big public festival of the year for Oslo and sports-Norway is approaching, when the world's ski elite are back in Holmenkollen.
+The World Cup races in Holmenkollen attract thousands of tourists to Oslo every year, and the TV images from Marka go around the world.
+For over 130 years, the ski races in Kollen created joy and excitement for both the audience and performers, and the event can safely be considered part of the Norwegian cultural heritage.

 Inside the arena, we at Holmenkollen Skifestival are responsible for the audience and participants.
 During the two weekends of the World Cup races, around 50,000 people gather for a family party inside our national ski arena.

 But outside the arena there is also a party.
 It takes place in Marka, on municipal land.
-Up to 20-30,000 people gather there, enjoying themselves along the trails and some spend the night in tents.
-Most of them enjoy themselves together and create a real "Kollen" atmosphere and good Oslo advertising in front of the TV cameras and runners.
+Around 20-30,000 people gather there, enjoying themselves along the trails and some staying overnight in tents.
+The vast majority of people enjoy themselves together and provide real Kollen atmosphere and good Oslo advertising in front of the TV cameras and runners.

 What happens in Marka is basically at your own risk.
-But we at Holmenkollen Skifestival and the Norwegian Ski Association strongly want "Kollen" to be a family event, where everyone feels safe and cared for.
-That's why every year we pay for help from the Red Cross and security companies, and we coordinate the work of the police, agencies and many others involved.
-These are there to look after and take care of all those who contribute to public life in the free areas around the trails.
+But we at Holmenkollen Skifestival and the Norwegian Ski Association strongly wishes that Kollen should be a family party, where everyone feels safe and cared for.
+That's why we pay for help from the Red Cross and security companies every year, and we coordinate the work of the police, agencies and many other parties involved.
+These are there to look after and take care of all those who contribute to the public life in the free areas around the trails.

 In addition, there is the bill for the clean-up job after the party has ended.
 "Every year, large amounts of rubbish are left in Marka.
 Last year, we spent over three weeks on the clean-up job.